UO277653/Online-Shopping-System/README.md

 <img src="https://miro.medium.com/max/365/1*Jr3NFSKTfQWRUyjblBSKeg.png" height="100">
 </p>

-Link to the app
+Link to the app (currently offline, due to expiration of domain) https://dedeen2b.tk/

-https://dedeen2b.tk/
+Link to the documentation
+https://arquisoft.github.io/dede_en2b/

 Mock PayPal user:
 Username:sb-gleno15567032@personal.example.com
 Password:4;(5K/fs

-Link to the documentation
-https://arquisoft.github.io/dede_en2b/

 This project is a basic example of website using **React** with **Typescript** and an endpoint using **NodeJS** with **express**.